 During the second semester by the latest, students can choose to apply this knowledge in a field of specialization: 1 African Linguistics; 2 African Literatures; 3 Arts, Curational Studies and Media in Africa; 4 Swahili Studies; or 5 Multidisciplinary Studies (this option allows for an interdisciplinary immersion in several of these specialization fields).

-Interdisciplinary modules compulsory to everyone include theories, methods, and courses in two African languages (Bambara, Hausa, Swahili or Arabic) that provide students with both academic and communicative skills.
+Interdisciplinary modules compulsory to everyone include theories, methods, and courses in two African languages (Bambara, Hausa, Swahili, or Arabic) that provide students with both academic and communicative skills.

-Applicants should have an academic background in African Linguistics, African Literatures, Curational Studies and Media in Africa or a related discipline.
+Applicants should have an academic background in African Linguistics, African Literatures, Curational Studies, and Media in Africa or a related discipline.
 You require at least a Bachelor grade point average of 2.5 or better (according to the German grading scale).
 A sound command of written and spoken English (equivalent to B2+ European Framework of Reference for Languages) is required.
 This can be proven by certificates, degrees from an English language-medium tertiary institution, or BA theses written in English.
-A basic command of German (A 1 level) is also required and can be obtained during the first year of the programme.
-Commencing the AVVA programme is only possible for the winter term (October each year).
+A basic command of German (A 1 level) is also required and can be obtained during the first year of the program.
+Commencing the AVVA program is only possible for the winter term (October each year).

 About the School

 As one of Germany’s youngest universities, we are able to operate in an unbiased, self-confident spirit of academic freedom, scientific progress, and social responsibility.
 In line with our vision, o ...
 Read More